-A banana cream pie almost like grandmother made — except that this one is low carb and gluten-free.
+A low carb banana cream pie almost like grandmother made — except that this one is low carb and gluten-free.
 This pie takes two basic recipes and blends them together to make something that reminds me of my childhood.

 Today I received a post card from my loved ones who have been on a two week vacation.
 My husband and both kids each took their turn writing something loving and telling me how much fun they are having.
 They were vacationing at Santa Maria Island in Florida for a week and now are on a cruise which takes them to Jamaica, Grand Caymen, and Cozumel before returning to Florida.
 I will be happy to have them home on Sunday.

 It's funny.
 When my mother asked me last week if I missed them, I told her no — which was the truth.
 She stammered about how it was strange that I didn't miss them.
 This is a woman who after dropping my brother and me off at Summer Camp, insisted that she and my father go camping near the Summer Camp because she missed us.
 She has a soft heart.

 But it's true, I didn't miss them.
 They texted me all day long and Facetimed me twice a day.
 It wasn't until Sunday that the panic set in.
 I knew that I wouldn't be able to talk to them at all until they arrived back in Florida – which is this Saturday.
 So here it is Humpday (no humpday jokes please) and I know that the end is in sight.
 Yea!

 Now, I know I said that I was going to post a Low Carb Chocolate Lasagna today, but I wanted to try one more round of photographs before I posted it, so I decided to make this yummy banana cream pie instead.
 I hope you don't mind.
 It's really good and I'm not even sorry that I ate that slice right after taking photos or even that my family wasn't here to have a piece.
 Now that wasn't nice to say, was it.
 It's okay, this pie is so easy to make that I can whip one up in no time.